entomb/dragonchan/README.md

 if KNIGHT Roll ends in 5 or 0 you do DOUBLE DAMAGE
-If you roll under 11 you DIE! (your posts will no longer do damage) The dragon heals a small amount every time he kills someone HEALERS can revive fallen soldiers by targeting them and rolling a PAIR number KNIGHTS can avenge fallen soldiers by targeting them and rolling a PAIR number you can be avenged/revived 3 times max
+If you roll under 11 you DIE! (your posts will no longer do damage) The dragon heals a small amount every time he kills someone HEALERS can revive fallen soldiers by targeting them and rolling an EVEN number KNIGHTS can avenge fallen soldiers by targeting them and rolling an EVEN number you can be avenged/revived 3 times max
 If you roll 00 or 69 you REVIVE everyone! their damage will count again!
 The boss will enrage bellow 20% HP, the minimum roll will be 22. however, he will no longer heal himself